-Public-Private Partnerships (“P3”) depend upon a long-term collaborative relationship between a public agency and a private firm.
+Public-private partnerships depend on a long-term collaborative relationship between a public agency and a private firm.
 They often require some rethinking of the governmental agency’s essential functions.
-Agencies that succeed with P3s needed a business mindset, a clear vision about what they wanted to achieve and why they wanted to use a P3.
-Additionally, they have made an honest assessment of what is needed to accomplish those goals in a manner that provided a “best value” for their ratepayers.
-Agencies pursuing a P3 tend to be learning organizations, committed to change and understanding the value of experience.
+Agencies that succeed with P3s have a business mindset, a clear vision about what they want to achieve and why they want to use a P3.
+Additionally, they have made an honest assessment of what is needed to accomplish those goals in a manner that provides best value for their ratepayers.

 - 1. Criteria for success

 - 3. Begin planning with the end in mind

 - 6. Develop a management method

 - 8. Anticipate human deployment

 - 9. Plan on building P3 awareness and consensus

 - 10. Conduct high level screening